WICG/nav-speculation/triggers.md

 }
 ```

-However, in browsers such as Chromium that need the target hint, this will prerender the page twice, and thus use twice as many resources.
+However, in implementations such as Chromium that need the target hint, this will prerender the page twice, and thus use twice as many resources.
 So this is best avoided if possible.

 ## Future extensions